-This chapter provides guidance to reduce the vulnerability of the state transportation system from any emergency or disaster by:
+This chapter provides guidance to reduce the vulnerability of the state transportation system from any emergencies by:

 - 1. Establishing capabilities for protecting the transportation system and employees from the effects of emergencies or disasters, - 2.
 Responding efficiently to emergencies and disasters, - 3.
 Assist in recovering in the aftermath of any emergency or disaster.